Arun Shourie: Politics

+At the onset of the Emergency period in India, Shourie wrote statements for Jayaprakash Narayan, a prominent leader of the opposition.
+This led to a career in investigative journalism.
+Eventually, when the Atal Behari Vajpayee government was formed in 1998, he was nominated as a Rajya Sabha member.
 He was nominated from the state of Uttar Pradesh as a BJP representative for two successive tenures in the Rajya Sabha, thus being a Member of Parliament for 1998–2004 and 2004–2010.
-He held the office of the Minister of Disinvestment, Communication and Information Technology in the government of India under Vajpayee's prime ministership.
+He held the office of Minister of Disinvestment, Communication and Information Technology in the government of India under Vajpayee's prime ministership.
 As Disinvestment Minister, he led the sale of Maruti, VSNL, Hindustan Zinc among others.

 Shourie was among many who objected to The Muslim Women (Protection of Rights on Divorce) Act 1986, which the government headed by Rajiv Gandhi proposed to alleviate communal violence and retain Muslim votes.
 Claimed by the government to be a reinforcement of India's constitutional secularism, it was widely criticised by both Muslims and Hindus.
 The liberals among them, says Ainslie Embree, saw it as "a capitulation to the forces of Islamic obscurantism, a return ... to the thirteenth century"; the Hindu revivalist critics thought it was "weakening Indian unity".
-Shourie wrote articles that tried to show that the treatment of women as required by the Quran would in fact offer them protection, although the application of Islamic law in practice was oppressing them.
-He was in turn criticised for what was perceived as a thinly-veiled attack on Islam itself, with Rafiq Zakaria, the Muslim scholar, saying that Shourie's concern for reform of Islam was in fact demonstrative of Hindu contempt that used the plight of Muslim women as an example of the backwardness of the community.
+Shourie wrote articles that tried to show that the treatment of women as required by the Quran would, in fact offer them protection, although the application of Islamic law in practice was oppressing them.
+He was in turn criticised for what was perceived as a thinly veiled attack on Islam itself, with Rafiq Zakaria, the Muslim scholar, saying that Shourie's concern for reform of Islam was in fact, demonstrative of "Hindu contempt" that used the plight of Muslim women as an example of the backwardness of the community.
 Vir Sanghvi termed it "Hindu chauvinism with a liberal face".